alwindoss/gnuhealth/tryton/health_gyneco/README.rst

-The Hospital and Health Information System component (HMIS) from GNU Health (GH) provides over 40 standard-based packages (primary care, obstetrics & gynecology, pediatrics, surgery, lims, genetics, diagnostic imaging, dentistry, reporting...) to fit your institution needs.
+The Hospital and Health Information System component (HMIS) from GNU Health (GH) provides over 40 standard-based packages (primary care, obstetrics & gynecology, pediatrics, surgery, lims, genetics, diagnostic imaging, dentisstry, reporting...) to fit your institution needs.
 The GH HMIS combines the socioeconomic determinants of health with state-of-the-art technology in bioinformatics and clinical genetics.